Dorothy Williams (activist)

-Dorothy Adams Williams (1928 - May 2011) was a South African educator who fought against apartheid.
+Dorothy Adams Williams (January 1928 – April 2011) was a South African educator who fought against apartheid.
 Adams was subject to a banning order and eventually left South Africa in exile; she worked with Albie Sachs in London.
-After her return to South Africa with her husband, Frank Williams, they were the first mixed-race couple on their street.
+After her return to South Africa with her husband, Frank Williams, they were the first mixed-race couple on their street in Wellington, Western Cape.